Cookie and Privacy Statement

 We will always give you the option not to receive marketing communications from us.
 We will never send you unsolicited ‘junk’ email or communications, or share your data with anyone else who might.
 We do not sell your information to third parties, but we do work closely with selected partners who help us to provide you with the information, products, parts and services that you request from us or our TPS centres.

 The contents of this statement may change from time to time so you may wish to check this page occasionally to ensure you are still happy to share your information with us.
 Where possible, we will also contact you directly to notify you of these changes.

 This version of our Privacy Statement is effective from 01/02/2023.

 What information do we collect?

-We collect information about you when you engage with us, whether through any of our TPS Centres, our website and social media channels, applications or customer services centres.
+We collect information about you when you engage with us, whether through any of our TPS centres, websites, social media channels, applications or customer services centres.
 We only collect information which is necessary, relevant and adequate for the purpose you are providing it for.

 - Name (title, first and last name);

-- Address postcode, time at address (if private address is used as your business address);
+- Time at address (if personal address is used as your business address);

-- Up to 3 years historic address history (if private address is used as your business address);
+- Up to 3 years historic address history (if personal address is used as your business address);

 - Photographic ID;